tevko/vets-website/content/pages/burials-and-memorials/honor/headstones-markers-medallions.md

 - A representative of an accredited Veterans Service Organization, **or**
 - An employee of a state or local government whose official responsibilities include serving Veterans, **or**
 - Any person who is legally responsible for making arrangements for unclaimed remains or for details having to do with the deceased’s interment or memorialization, **or**
-- Any individual representing the deceased, if their service ended before April 6, 1917
+- Any individual representing the deceased, if their service ended before April 6, 1917 <br>

 **Note:** For memorial headstones and markers that honor the memory of the deceased, the person who applies must be a member of the deceased’s family.